beckchr/ithaka-audioinfo/README.md

 	}

 This will examine ID3 tags (ID3v2 as well as ID3v1) and calculate duration by analyzing the audio frames.
-(If you just want to examine ID3v2, you can use `ID3v2Info` instead.)
+If you just want to examine ID3v2, you can use `ID3v2Info` instead.
+The input stream must support the `mark/reset` methods (which is the case for `BufferedInputStream`).

 Class `AudioInfo` provides the following properties: